CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 than the standard REST API used otherwise to import the data.
 It can be enabled with the `storage_api` parameter.

 When the `storage_api` is enabled, it will be used if possible and depending on the size of the imported data.
-To use it, the BigQuery project that you are querying must have the BigQuery Storage API enabled.
+To use it, the BigQuery billing project that you use must have the BigQuery Storage API enabled.
 For more information, see "Enabling the API" in the Google BigQuery documentation: https://cloud.google.com/bigquery/docs/reference/storage/#enabling_the_api.

 :warning: Pricing for the BigQuery Storage API is different than pricing for the standard API.
 For more information, see "BigQuery Storage API Pricing" in the Google BigQuery documentation: https://cloud.google.com/bigquery/pricing#storage-api. :warning: